 “Sub-processor” means any Processor engaged by GuideCX or its Affiliates to assist in fulfilling its obligations with respect to providing the Services pursuant to the Agreement or this DPA.
 Sub-processors may include third parties or any GuideCX Affiliate.

 2. Scope and Applicability of this DPA

-2.1 This DPA applies where and only to the extent that GuideCX processes Personal Data on behalf of the Customer in the course of providing the Services and such Personal Data is subject to Data Protection Laws of the European Union, the European Economic Area and/or their member states, Switzerland and/or the United Kingdom.
+2.1 This DPA applies where and only to the extent that GuideCX processes Personal Data on behalf of the Customer in the course of providing the Services and: (i) such Personal Data relates to individuals in the European Union, the European Economic Area and/or their member states, Switzerland and/or the United Kingdom, in which case this DPA applies in its entirety; and/or (ii) to the extent that the Customer is a Business and the Personal Data that GuideCX processes on behalf of the Customer in the course of providing the Services relates to California residents, in which case only sections 1, 2 and 9 of this DPA apply to such processing.
 The parties agree to comply with the terms and conditions in this DPA in connection with such Personal Data.

 2.2 Role of the Parties.
 As between GuideCX and Customer, Customer is the Controller of Personal Data and GuideCX shall process Personal Data only as a Processor on behalf of Customer.
 Nothing in the Agreement or this DPA shall prevent GuideCX from using or sharing any data that GuideCX would otherwise collect and process independently of Customer’s use of the Services.